noxtoby/science/_pages/student-projects.md

 Vascular pathology and Parkinson's disease
 ======

-Work in collaboration with Sarah Al-Bachari and others at the [UCL Queen Square Institute of Neurology](https://www.ucl.ac.uk/ion/ucl-queen-square-institute-neurology).
+with Sarah Al-Bachari and others at the [UCL Queen Square Institute of Neurology](https://www.ucl.ac.uk/ion/ucl-queen-square-institute-neurology).

 Parkinson's disease (PD) is the second most common neurodegenerative disorder yet there are no disease modifying therapies available.
 PD is now rapidly being appreciated as a syndrome (collection of symptoms), encompassing significant heterogeneity in clinical measures and rates of progression, reflective of its complex and poorly understood biological basis, including effects of co-pathologies.